Click here for Learn Live UK – Essex Careers Hub

 Careers Support at Southchurch High School

 Using the Gatsby Benchmarks we have designed a detailed strategy that ensures all of our students will take part in a wide range of activities to help inspire them and help them to make informed decisions about their future.
 Each year group will have a different focus and will be given bespoke opportunities throughout the school year to develop their skills and discover their potential.
-This includes external trips, internal visitors, PSHE lessons, workshops and visits to local Colleges and Universities.
+This includes external trips, internal visitors, work experience, workshops and visits to local Colleges and Universities.
 We regularly ask our students to evaluate the support they receive to ensure we are doing all that we can to achieve each benchmark.
 Students are given the opportunity to give verbal/written feedback on all the activities that take place and provide ideas of what they may find helpful to them in the future.
 This helps us to develop our careers strategy and continually improve the quality and effectiveness of the support we provide.

 Summary of Careers Provision at Southchurch High School